Margaret Lee (English actress): Later career

 By the early 1970s, Lee's movie career had descended further and further into exploitation; culminating in Fernando Di Leo's extremely sleazy and violent thriller Slaughter Hotel (1971).
 She would eventually disappear from the Italian movie scene in 1974, and return to England.
 Lee returned to Italy in 1981, however, and made a minor movie comeback in Dino Risi's comedy Sesso e volentieri (1982), which reunited her with her old co-star Johnny Dorelli.
 But Lee's comeback was to be a short one as she only appeared in one further film, the very obscure crime-comedy Neapolitan Sting (1983), before retiring from movies altogether and moving to the United States.

+Personal life and death

+Lee married three times: to Gino Malerba, Patrick Anderson and Walter Creighton.
+Lee was the mother of production manager Roberto Malerba, a producer on Sense8 and production manager/producer Damian Anderson.

+Margaret Lee died on 24 April 2024, at the age of 80.